 Line 1-Members of a U.S. Consolidated Group.
 Complete this section if you are a member of the U.S. consolidated group.
-Include the parent corporation, all affiliated corporations, all subsidiary corporations, and all disregarded entities.
-Federal Form 851 is not an acceptable substitution for this section.
+Include the parent corporation, all affiliated corporations, all subsidiary corporations, and all disregarded entities (DEs), including DEs owned indirectly through a series of DEs.
+DEs owned indirectly through a series of DEs that are considered owned directly by the corporation must be listed on Schedule M. Federal Form 851 is not an acceptable substitution for this section.
 If additional space is needed, attach another copy of Schedule M for this section.